JonMango6/PowerCalc/README.md

 # PowerCalc
 A calculator that can help determine your estimated one rep max on any compound lift.

+Download the file "PowerCalc.exe" to use the calculator.

 To use the calculator:
 1. Enter the lift measured in pounds in the first box
 2. Enter the number of repetitions performed in the second box.